My Travel Gadget supported by its audience. When you purchase through our links, we may earn an affiliate commission at no additional cost to you.

 An LCD monitor typically has 90-to-300 dead pixels in its initial display – this happens because manufacturers test their products thoroughly before shipping them out to retailers.
 The larger the total number of pixels that make up the screen, the more likely small issues such as these will arise.

 It is important to understand that an LCD screen containing dead pixels still features complete functionality; it simply contains one or more defective elements which cannot broadcast visual content anymore.
 This means they do not have to be replaced or repaired, nor is there a way of telling how many more dead pixels may exist in the monitor.
+The Solution for how to fix black spots caused by dead pixels:

 If you’re looking for an inexpensive method of repairing your LCD screen on your own, consider using a software approach known as pixel fixing.
 Using this solution, one can replace stuck pixels with existing ones that are deemed near-dead.
 While it’s important to understand that this method does not completely eradicate displays’ dead zone problems, pixel fixing will please most users provided they know what they’re doing.